Table of Contents

 Long lashes are not exclusively reserved for humans either.
-Many other mammals also have defined eyelashed extending from their eyelids.
+Many other mammals also have defined eyelashes extending from their eyelids.
 Think of a horse, camel, and cow.
-To us, it is clear that each of these animals has eyelashes as we can visibly see them.
-Yet, with cats, this isn’t the case and often there are no obvious strands of hair.
+To us, it is clear that each of these animals has eyelashes, as we can visibly see them.
+Yet, with cats, this isn’t the case; often, there are no obvious strands of hair.

 Why Are Cat’s Lashes Hard to See?

-One reason it is more difficult to see eyelashes on a cat is that they have fur over their faces, and have particularly thick hair around their eyes.
+One reason it is more difficult to see eyelashes on a cat is that they have fur over their faces.
+They have particularly thick hair around their eyes to help protect the delicate eye area and keep dirt and debris out.
 This can make their eyelashes blend in with the rest of their coat.
-Many owners mistake their cat’s eyelashes for just the fur on their faces.

-Secondly, cats’ eyelashes are much shorter than what we typically think of, and are no longer than the rest of their fur.
+The longer the eyelashes, the more noticeable they are.
+However, cats’ eyelashes are much shorter than what we typically think of and are no longer than the rest of their fur.
 This means that long-haired cats such as Maine Coons, Persians, and Ragdolls may have more obvious eyelashes than short-haired cat breeds.
-The longer the eyelashes, the more noticeable they are.
+How well you can see your cat’s lashes depends on their breed and what genetics have been passed down from the parents.